A local community

 organisation in participating within each community.

-Where a community does not have the
+Where a community does

 skills and resources to support the person, new communities are created